parse-community/Parse-Swift/README.md

 ## Installation

-As there are currently no releases of the ParseSwift SDK you will need to specify either a branch or a specific commit with your chosen package manager.
-The `main` branch may be unstable and there may be breaking changes.

 ### [Swift Package Manager](https://swift.org/package-manager/)

 You can use The Swift Package Manager to install ParseSwift by adding the following description to your `Package.swift` file: